Admissions Open for Session 2025-26

 Total credits = 44

-Life management – a value-added course (vac) offered by the Department of Life Management of the university
+Life management – a value-added course (VAC) offered by the Department of Life Management of the university

-Moocs (massive open online courses) will be allowed as per university policy.
+MOOCS (massive open online courses) will be allowed as per university policy.